 More Sri Lankan’s are rejecting a meaty diet (waving a sad goodbye to deviled beef and chicken) and looking for alternative sources of protein that are healthier.
 Seafood is ideal of this, and hailing from an island nation there is no shortage of fresh seafood to be found!

 Seafood doesn’t just mean fish curry – there is a much greater variety.
 Fish alone has dozens of types from the delicious pink salmon to the chewy tuna.
-Prawns are great steamed or grilled and crab meat can be mixed into just about anything (my person favorite is rice, but it’s amazing as a soup base too).
+Prawns are great steamed or grilled and crab meat can be mixed into just about anything (my personal favourite is rice, but it’s amazing as a soup base too).
 Squid is delicious and goes well with many vegetables, and if you are feeling fancy then oysters are available too.
 Steam, grill, bake, roast – the possibilities are endless!

 PROVIDES ESSENTIAL NUTRIENTS:

-Though the specifics depend upon which type seafood you consume, seafood is known for being a natural source of vitamins and minerals.
+Though the specifics depend upon which type of seafood you consume, seafood is known for being a natural source of vitamins and minerals.
 B-complex vitamins, vitamin D and vitamin B. These perform many different functions, influencing energy production, metabolism, concentration, and even beauty!

 GOOD FOR YOUR JOINTS: